 Transactional leadership is also called Managerial Leadership.
-It works in a structured system where authority and the chain of command are clearly demarcated.
-The philosophy works on the principle of transaction, i.e., give and take of reward and punishment.
-The leader uses the carrot and stick transactional leadership approach to get work done from subordinates.
+It works in a structured system where authority and the chain of command are demarcated.
+The philosophy works on the principle of the transaction, i.e., give and take of reward and punishment.
+The leader uses the carrot-and-stick transactional leadership approach to get work done from subordinates.

-Transactional leaders aim to fulfill their subordinates’ needs of security and social belonging that are at the bottom of this pyramid.
+Transactional leaders aim to fulfill their subordinates’ needs for security and social belonging, which are at the bottom of this pyramid.
 The higher level needs of esteem and self-actualization remain unaddressed by such leaders.

-Managers following this transactional leadership model place a lot of value on profits and share value, and keep their eyes fixed on the bottom line.
-Monetary benefits matter a lot to managers of transactional leadership mentality, to the extent that these drive their actions and their relationships with subordinates.
+Managers following this transactional leadership model place a lot of value on profits and share value and keep their eyes fixed on the bottom line.
+Monetary benefits matter to managers of transactional leadership mentality to the extent that these drive their actions and relationships with subordinates.

 Authentic leadership is based on the leader’s ethical and honest relationships with followers.
-Trust and openness are the hallmark of such leaders.
-As the name suggests, authentic leaders are genuine about their relationships and their transactions.
+Trust and openness are the hallmarks of such leaders.
+As the name suggests, authentic leaders are genuine about their relationships and transactions.
 They have no hidden agenda which they try to sell to their subordinates.